-The most common reason we say no to something is that we are too busy, even for something good for our health.
-Discover simple-to-implement nutrition tips ranging from using smaller plates, ordering a smaller portion, having more meals of a smaller quantity among others, to maintain nutritional wellness in our busy lives.
+The most common reason we say no to something is that we are too busy, even for something good.
+Discover simple-to-implement nutrition tips ranging from using smaller plates, ordering a smaller portion, change your pace of eating among others, to maintain nutritional wellness in our busy lives.

 Is breakfast really the most important meal of the day?
 Why do you feel sleepy after a meal?
-What should you snack on during work?
+Should I drink more coffee to keep myself awake?
 Find the answers to all these questions, and the improvements you can make in your diet to allow you to feel more energetic and concentrate better at work.

 Do you snack between meals?
 If so, what do you usually snack on?
-This session allows participants to learn how to snack and yet maintain a healthy diet, and also what types of snacks are healthier for you.
-There is also a sharing on tips to prepare quick and healthier snack items that can be easily prepared.
+This session can allow you to learn how to snack but still maintain a healthy diet, and also what types of snacks are healthier options for you.
+There is also a sharing of some recipes of quick and healthier snack items that can be easily prepared.

 Only one out of four adult Singapore residents consumes two servings of fruits, and one out of three consumes two servings of vegetables every day.
 Why are the figures so low?
 What are the challenges to and consequences of not consuming sufficient fruits and vegetables, and how can they be overcome?
-This session also includes a demonstration on the preparation of a simple fruit and vegetable item for daily consumption.
+Discover all these and also about vegan diet and the benefits and concerns with it.

-What are whole grains and how are they different from refined grains?
-How do you know which foods are whole grains, and how do you identify them through the food labels?
-All these will be covered together with a demonstration on how to prepare a simple and convenient dish of Overnight Oats with Berries and Chia Seeds.
+What are whole grains and how they are different from refined grains?
+How do you know which foods are whole grains, and how to identify them through the food labels of different products?
+Learn about all these and how you can maximise your nutrient intake with the consumption of whole grains.

 Are you concerned whether your children are getting sufficient nutrition?
 What are the key factors to ensure that your children are growing well?
-Learn more about the quantities of different food groups that children of different ages should consume.
-Learn how to manage a fussy eater, and to make your meals more nutritious and interesting for your children.
+Learn more about the different food groups and their importance in your children’s diet.
+Learn how to manage fussy eaters, and to make your meals more nutritious and interesting for your children.

 Ageing is a natural process.
 Appetite for food and sense of taste may decrease, and chewing and swallowing of food can also become difficult.
 Together with the decrease in metabolism and functions of the digestive system, it is important to learn how to live and eat well during old age.
-This talk covers the main areas of nutrition concerns that older adults should take note in their diet.
+This talk will cover the main areas of nutrition concerns that older adults should take note in their diet.

 Do you know that about one out of four adults in Singapore suffer from hypertension?
 What is the difference between sodium and salt?
 Is sea salt and Himalayan salt healthier?
 Learn more about this chronic medical condition where blood pressure in the arteries is elevated, and the dietary measures to reduce the risk of hypertension so you can better care for yourself and your loved ones.

-What causes diabetes and why should you be concerned even if you are healthy now?
+What increases the risk of diabetes, and why should you be concerned even if you are healthy now?
 What is glycaemic index and what is its relation with diabetes?
-Learn more about this disease and how to eat correctly to significantly lower your risk of catching the disease.
+Learn more about this disease and how to eat correctly to significantly lower your risk of catching this disease.

 Monounsaturated Fat, LDL, Hydrogenated Fat, Omega 3 and Trans Fat – What are these and what impact do they have on our heart health?
 Learn about the contributing factors of heart diseases and how you can maintain a healthy heart through a healthy diet.

 This talk covers the different areas associated with bone health, and to the means to obtain the maximum bone density through proper diet and exercise.
-Participants will also analyse their own risk of osteoporosis and learn how to take active steps and take note of their diet to protect their bones.
+Participants will also analyse their own risk of osteoporosis, and learn how to take active steps and take note of their diet to protect their bones.

-Cancer is the number one killer in Singapore with about 30 percent of Singaporean deaths due to it.
-Find out why this disease is so deadly, the risk factors, and the food items to avoid and consume more to lower your risk.
+Cancer is the number one killer in Singapore, and results in about 30 percent of Singaporean deaths each year.
+Find out why this disease is so deadly, the risk factors and screening, and also the food items to avoid and consume more to lower your risk of cancer.